lauracutting/typetune/_posts/2020-10-06-mtv-the-visualization-of-music.md

 ---
 MTV was introduced as a 24/7 music video channel in 1981, a time when the visualization of music was still an emerging concept.
 The channel’s bold logo and the spotlighting of artists saw a shift in music production, providing a fresh, youthful perspective and catalysing the dominance of the music video in pop culture.

 The 3D 'M' comprises most of the MTV logo.
 Helvetica, the font used, is heavily weighted to give an impact.
-A high width has been used to show its stability whilst maintaining a modern feel, vital when
+A high width has been used to show its stability whilst maintaining a modern feel, vital during the launch of it as it was a new idea.

 The size of the 'M' in comparison to the 'TV' demonstrates the emphasis and importance of music to the channel.
 This was such a vital feature at the brand's launch as broadcasting music was a revolutionary concept, it was the first television channel dedicated to music.